VCauthon/Summary-Infrastructure-As-Code/src/docs/1-foundation/chapters/1-infrastructure-as-code.md

 When you look at the codebase of a high-performing team, you see the difference.
 The system is composed of small, simple pieces.
 Each piece is easy to understand and has clearly defined interfaces.
 The team can easily change each component on its own, and can deploy and test each component in isolation.

+> ℹ️ Throughout this summary, we will go into more detail about these three core practices.